KevinOneSixDotNet/KevinOneSixDotNet/README.md

 My GitHub repositories contains projects that I have worked on in my spare time and nothing that is proprietary to any company that I work for.

 1.) <a href="https://github.com/KevinOneSixDotNet/hashtag-search">Hashtag-Search</a>: This is a project that I did as a part of my interview process for Utilant back in 2017.
+It searches the twitter API for a given hashtag and displays the top results using a .NET framework 4.5 ASP NET MVC site.

 2.) <a href="https://github.com/KevinOneSixDotNet/TicTacToe">TicTacToe</a>: This is a fork of my friend's repository for a windows console app they built to famialiarize themselves with C#.
 <br/>